kazuk1-kun/EXP4-GALLERY/README.md

 1. Clone the repository:
    git clone https://github.com/kazuk1-kun/EXP4-GALLERY.git

-2.Open index.html in your browser
+2. Open index.html in your browser

 3. Go to Photography to explore the gallery